tom-harke/ece-172/one-hot.md

     - [+] design process is trivial
     - [-] uses a lot of FFs

+Useful if
+ - state space is small
+ - will be on an FPGA like the [PAL](PAL.md) whose layout supports it

 ## Design

  - Use one FF per state